jhvanderschee/hugobricks/README.md

 {{< /brick_cta >}}
 ```

-### Get started with Hugobricks
+## Get started with Hugobricks

-In order to get a working website feel free to
+In order to get a working website you should:

-- clone our repository and start building with stackable content bricks.
+- clone our repository and start building with stackable content bricks
 - enjoy your already working hugo website, plan your changes/iterations
 - re-use default hugobricks
 - and/or customise them !